

 9. Conditions of room use

-All persons booking University rooms, or, where applicable, the nominated person on whose behalf the booking is made, are required to ensure that their use of the room conforms to the following principles:
+All persons booking University rooms, or, where applicable, the nominated person on whose behalf the booking is made, are required to ensure that their use of the room conforms to the following conditions:

 2. Rooms may be used only for activities conducted in a manner consistent with the University’s Health & Safety policies, in particular ensuring that the number of persons attending does not exceed the stated capacity of the room.